The Sound of Electrons Shattering: Current Noise Composition Laws for Electron Fractionalization: Response functions from the Keldysh path integral

-\textit{Response functions from the Keldysh path integral} --- The in- and out- of equilibrium electromagnetic response of a system --- including the current noise --- can be systematically treated within the Keldysh path integral framework.
+The in- and out- of equilibrium electromagnetic response of a system --- including the current noise --- can be systematically treated within the Keldysh path integral framework.
 Within this real-time formalism, path integration is performed over the closed-time loop contour $\mathcal{C}$, where time runs from $t=-\infty$ to $t=\infty$ and back; field variables now exist separately on the forward ($+$) and backwards time branches ($-$), which are manifestly unequal in a non-equilibrium setting~\cite{Rammer2007,Kamenev2023a}.

 To extract the current-response functions within this formalism, we consider a generic action of matter fields ($\phi$) minimally coupled to a background electromagnetic field ($A$),

 where $j$ is the current density operator, $e$ is the charge of the matter fields, $x=({\bfr},t)$ is the generalized space-time coordinate, $\int_{x} \equiv \int d^d\bfr\int_{-\infty}^{\infty}dt$.
 In the second line, the fields on the $\pm$ branches are rotated into the ``Keldysh basis" of the classical ($\rm cl$) and quantum ($\rm q$) components.
 The classical component of the background field $A^{\rm{cl}}$ should be interpreted as the applied driving field, which we will assume is a static, uniform electric field; the quantum component $A^{\rm{q}}$ is the probe or path-integral source field, which generates the current correlation functions.
 This separation of driving and probe fields allows the Keldysh formalism to capture non-equilibrium response --- a system in a steady state set by $A^{\rm cl}$ can be probed by $A^{\rm q}$.
 Indeed, the mean (average current) and variance (current noise) of the electric current density are extracted by taking functional derivatives of the partition function $Z[A^{\rm cl},A^{\rm q}] = \int D[\phi^{cl}, \phi^{\rm {\rm q}}]e^{i\mathcal{S}}$ with respect to the quantum components of the external field,